imarcowenzel/admin-dahsboard/README.md

 We are continually working on new features and improvements for Sneaker Peek.
 Some of the features planned for the future include:

+- Create an "Order" API with Stripe.
+- Make "Total Revenue" and "Sales" numbers dynamic.
+- Add a graph to the landing page.
 - And many more exciting functionalities!

 ## Prerequisites